Beauty pageant: Early history

-National pageants
+National and international pageants

-Beauty contests became more popular in the 1880s.
-In 1888, the title of 'beauty queen' was awarded to an 18-year-old Creole contestant at a pageant in Spa, Belgium.
-All participants had to supply a photograph and a short description of themselves to be eligible to enter and a final selection of 21 was judged by a formal panel.
-Such events were not regarded as respectable.
 Beauty contests came to be considered more respectable with the first modern "Miss America" contest held in 1921.

-The oldest pageant still in operation today is the Miss America pageant, which was organized in 1921 by a local businessman as a means to entice tourists to Atlantic City, New Jersey.
-The pageant hosted the winners of local newspaper beauty contests in the "Inter-City Beauty" Contest, which was attended by over one hundred thousand people.
+The oldest pageant still in operation today is the Miss America pageant, which was organized in 1921 by a local businessman to entice tourists to Atlantic City, New Jersey.
+The pageant hosted the winners of local newspaper beauty contests in the "Inter-City Beauty" Contest, attended by over one hundred thousand people.
 Sixteen-year-old Margaret Gorman of Washington, D.C., was crowned Miss America 1921, having won both the popularity and beauty contests, and was awarded $100.

-International pageants

 In May 1920, promoter C.E.
 Barfield of Galveston, Texas organized a new event known as "Splash Day" on the island.
 The event featured a "Bathing Girl Revue" competition as the centerpiece of its attractions.
 The event was the kick-off of the summer tourist season in the city and was carried forward annually.
 The event quickly became known outside of Texas and, beginning in 1926, the world's first international contest was added, known as the International Pageant of Pulchritude.
 This contest is said to have served as a model for modern pageants.
 It featured contestants from England, Russia, Turkey, and many other nations and the title awarded at the time was known as "Miss Universe".
 The event was discontinued in the United States in 1932 because of the Depression (the international competition was revived briefly in Belgium).

-After World War II

 The popularity of the Miss America pageant prompted other organizations to establish similar contests in the 1950s and beyond.
 Some were significant while others were trivial, such as the National Donut Queen contest.
-The Miss World contest started in 1951, Miss Universe started in 1952 as did Miss USA.
+The Miss World contest started in 1951, Miss Universe started in 1952, as did Miss USA.
 Miss International started in 1960.
-Miss Asia Pacific International which started in 1968 is the first and oldest beauty pageant in Asia.
+Miss Asia Pacific International, which started in 1968, is the first and oldest beauty pageant in Asia.
 The Miss Black America contest started in 1968 in response to the exclusion of African American women from the Miss America pageant.
-The Miss Universe Organization started the Miss Teen USA in 1983 for the 14-19 age group.
-Miss Earth started in 2001, which channels the beauty pageant entertainment industry as an effective tool to actively promote the preservation of the environment.
+The Miss Universe Organization started the Miss Teen USA in 1983 for the 14–19 age group.
+Miss Earth started in 2001, which channels the beauty pageant entertainment industry to actively promote the preservation of the environment.
 These contests continue to this day.